Bobby Riggs: Professional career

-In the 1942 pro tour, Riggs finished second to Budge.
-He was also runner-up to Budge in the U. S. Pro.
+In the 1942 pro tour, Riggs finished second to Don Budge.
+He was also runner-up to Budge in the U.S. Pro.
 His career was quickly interrupted by military service during World War II as an enlisted Navy specialist.
 While in Hawaii he was given a special mission by an admiral: "Improve the admiral's backhand", Riggs said.
 During his military service, Riggs was a cornerstone member of the 1945 league champion 14th Naval District Navy Yard Tennis Team.